-- C. The faculty member will assure that the proposed project meets the following requirements: - 1.
-Adequate facilities and space will be available for the successful conduct of the proposed sponsored project. - 2.
-The designated and negotiated share of the time and talent of those members of the faculty, technical personnel, student assistants, and staff who have committed to perform the sponsored project will be made available.
-This may require a letter of support from another department or unit. - 3.
-The technical capacity of the personnel to perform the proposed project effectively and to meet the sponsor's requirements is assured. - 4.
-The project does not divert the University resources from the attainment of the strategic goals of the University. - 5.
-The budget for the proposed project should be adequate for the work proposed, including allowances for salary increases, such as for cost of living, promotion and tenure, and contingencies. - 6.
-Any University contribution in the form of direct funds, indirect expenses, or specific resources should be specifically provided for and approved by the appropriate administrator.
+- 4. The project does not divert the University resources from the attainment of the strategic goals of the University. - 5.
+The budget for the proposed project should be adequate for the work proposed, including allowances for salary increases (such as for cost of living and promotion and tenure) and contingencies. - 6.
+Any University contribution in the form of direct funds, indirect expenses, or specific resources should be specifically provided for and approved by the appropriate academic administrator.

-The above will be a basis for evaluation of projects and approval.
+The above will be a basis for evaluation of projects and approval by the Associate Vice President for Academic Affairs: Budget and Research (AVPAA: B&R).

-The project must not conflict in any way with University administrative regulations or academic policy regarding employment and employee relations, fiscal policy and procedures, purchasing, intellectual property policy, conflict of interest policy, policy on use of human subjects in research, policy on use of animals in research, responsible conduct of research policy, or biosafety policy.
+The project must not conflict in any way with University administrative regulations or academic policy regarding employment and employee relations, fiscal policy and procedures, purchasing, intellectual property policy, conflict of interest policy, policy on use of human subjects in research, or policy on use of animals in research.